Scotland History and Scenery - 10 Day Tour

 - Arrival transfer from airport to Edinburgh hotel

-- All your breakfasts and half your dinners
+- 9 full breakfasts and 4 dinners

-- Private walking tour of Edinburgh old town where you will learn about Scotland’s history and visit some of the city’s greatest treasures.
+- Private walking tour of Edinburgh old town where you will learn about Scotland’s history and visit some of the city’s greatest treasures

-- Private tour of historic Stirling Castle and Wallace Monument where you will learn about the famous rebellion that led to Scotland’s independence.
+- Private tour of historic Stirling Castle and Wallace Monument where you will learn about the famous rebellion that led to Scotland’s independence

-- Guided Tour of Dalwhinnie Distillery where you will learn about Scottish whiskey making with tasting included
+- Guided tour of Dalwhinnie Distillery where you will learn about Scottish whiskey making with tasting included

 - Loch Ness Cruise where you will cruise the lovely lake enjoying gorgeous scenery and learning about the famous Loch Ness Monster